SebastianJordan/karma-parallel-circleci/README.md

 # karma-parallel-circleci

-Test to integrate karma with circle ci parallel
+> Karma plugin to allow tests to be distributed across multiple browsers in different circle ci containers